 As noted in chapter 2, 'Things that work' in this report were assessed against a broad set of criteria before they were included.
 However, formal evaluations of programs for Aboriginal and Torres Strait islander Australians are relatively scarce (PC 2013).
 In order to provide a range of examples to illustrate how things can change for the better, the Steering Committee has included case studies of some promising programs that have not undergone rigorous evaluation (noting the desirability of formal evaluation for these programs).
-There is an urgent need for more research and evaluation to identify successful programs and the reasons for their success (PC 2013).
+There is an urgent need for more research and evaluation to identify successful programs and the reasons for their success (PC 2013, 2015).

-The Closing the Gap Clearinghouse (AIHW and AIFS nd) was the source of many of the 'things that work' case studies in this report.
-The Clearinghouse has identified the following high level principles and practices that underpin successful programs for Aboriginal and Torres Strait Islander Australians:
+The Closing the Gap Clearinghouse identified the following high level principles and practices that underpin successful programs for Aboriginal and Torres Strait Islander Australians:

-- flexibility in design and delivery so that local needs and contexts can be taken into account - community involvement and engagement in both the development and delivery of programs - the importance of building trust and relationships - a well-trained and well-resourced workforce, with an emphasis on retention of staff - continuity and coordination of services (AIHW and AIFS 2013).
+- flexibility in design and delivery so that local needs and contexts can be taken into account - community involvement and engagement in both the development and delivery of programs - the importance of building trust and relationships - a well-trained and well-resourced workforce, with an emphasis on retention of staff - continuity and coordination of services (CTGCH 2013).